Who Is Jay Leno?

 That year the comic also joined the Tim Allen sitcom Last Man Standing in a recurring role.
 He went on to appear on the celebrity competition series Lip Sync Battle and serve as a guest judge on America's Got Talent.

-Wife, Personal and Honors
+Wife, Personal Life and Honors

 Leno has been married to wife Mavis Nicholson since 1980.
 They live in Los Angeles, where he spends his spare time working on his collection of classic cars and motorcycles.